jordantannen/jordantannen/README.md

 I am a web developer for M.C.
 Dean at Google and a MSCS student at Georgia Tech student specializing in computing systems.

-- 🔭 I’m currently working on web apps w/Django and Angular
+- 🔭 I’m working on Django and Angular web apps
-- 📚 I’m currently studying in CS6300 - Software Development Process
+- 📚 I’m currently enrolled in CS6300 - Software Development Process

 <!--